 TRON Project was the world’s first to conduct the research and development (R&D) and technology standardization activities of ubiquitous computing and embedded systems, the important technologies to support the IoT.
 The project has been doing it since 1984, more than 30 years ago.
 The project has produced fruitful results such as ITRON specification OS and T-Kernel which are real-time OS kernels, ubiquitous ID architecture which is the application platform of ubiquitous computing, and a de-facto standard ucode which is an ID system for ubiquitous computing.

 In recent years, these results of the technology development have been distributed to the world, and have been used widely in the fields called with the keywords such as the IoT (Internet of Things), M2M (Machine-to-Machine) and CPS (Cyber-Physical System).
-TRON Forum has established IoT WG (IoT WG Chair: Ken Sakamura, professor of the University of Tokyo) to deploy the research results even further.
-Also, i-member category has been created for corporations which promote the IoT actively.
+TRON Forum has established IoT WG (IoT WG Chair: Ken Sakamura, Dean, Faculty of Information Networking for Innovation and Design (INIAD), Toyo University) to deploy the research results even further.
 We look forward to your participation.

 Open data is data version of public infrastructure: API to access highly public data, etc. is published, and such data is made available via network.
-TRON Forum has established Open Data WG (ODWG, Chair: Ken Sakamura, professor of the University of Tokyo) to promote open data.
+TRON Forum has established Open Data WG (ODWG, Chair: Ken Sakamura, Dean, Faculty of Information Networking for Innovation and Design (INIAD), Toyo University) to promote open data.

 TRON Forum B-member category should meet the needs of manufacturers of embedded products, providers of developer tools, OSs and middleware, and those who conduct business in the embedded systems ecosphere such as semiconductor vendors, etc. There are "Members only material,” "Members only software,” etc. such as T-Kernel 2.0 AeroSpace and T-Kernel Test Suite released only to the members involved in embedded systems.